tomorrowflow/context-portal/conport_mcp_deep_dive.md

 2.  **Collaboration Features (if shifting to a multi-user model):**
     *   User identification for logged items.
     *   Permissions and access control if data is shared.
-    *   Real-time updates/notifications (potentially using SSE as discussed previously) if multiple users interact with the same ConPort instance.
+    *   Real-time updates/notifications if a multi-user model were adopted for the same ConPort instance.

 3.  **Richer Data Types for Custom Data:**
     *   While `value` in `custom_data` is `Any` (JSON serializable), providing explicit support or validation for common structured types (e.g., lists of specific objects, typed dictionaries) could be beneficial.